random-recipes/Cook_Like_a_Chef/project_spec.md

 ### Description

-**Random Recipe! is an app where users are able to scroll through random recipes and get instructions for the receipes of interest.
+**Cook Like a Chef! is an app where users are able to scroll through different recipes and get instructions for the recipes of interest.
 This app allows for ease of access and a quick way to find new recipes!**

 ### App Evaluation